toshi0383/xcconfig-extractor/README.md

 ⚠️ ***Waring*** ⚠️

 If you use `agvtool` for automatic versioning, it won't work after applying `xcconfig-extractor`.
 `agvtool` updates versions correctly iff `INFOPLIST_FILE` is configured in Xcode's buildSettings section.
-It does not work when `INFOPLIST_FILE` is configured via xcconfig.

 So make sure you either
 - Restore `INFOPLIST_FILE` in Xcode's buildSettings section.